treep78/e-com-back-end/README.md

 - A user can remove items from cart
 - A user can submit an order
 - A user can pay for an order
-- A A user can view past orders
+- A user can view past orders